WaveNet's Precision in EEG Classification: Dataset

 \section{Dataset}

-The dataset for this article comprises annotated intracranial EEG recordings from Mayo Clinic (MN, USA) and St. Anne’s University Hospital (Brno, Czech Republic).
-The dataset includes EEG data labelled into three categories: physiological activity, pathological/epileptic activity, and artifactual signals.
-Each data sample of 3 seconds is stored in a .mat file with a sampling frequency of 5kHz and consists of a vector with dimensions $(1,15000)$ containing a total of 209,232 samples.
+The dataset for this article comprises annotated iEEG recordings from Mayo Clinic (MN, USA) and St. Anne’s University Hospital (Brno, Czech Republic).
+The dataset includes iEEG data labelled into four categories: physiological activity, pathological/epileptic activity, power-line noise, and other non-cerebral artifacts.
+Each data sample of 3 seconds is stored in a .mat file with a sampling frequency of 5kHz and consists of a vector with dimensions $(1,15000)$ containing a total of 209,231 samples.
 Comprehensive instructions for dataset usage are provided in the associated scientific papers \cite{nejedly2019artifact}\cite{nejedly2019graphoelements}.